badboy/sinatra-mpd/README.md

 Edit sinatra-mpd.rb and change MPD host and port to your local settings.

-Note that I did not implemented the requirement for a password, but the mpd.rb can handle this, so change this if you need it.
+Note that I did not implemented the requirement for a password, but mpd.rb can handle this, so change this if you need it.

 Then start the server:

     rackup config.ru

 and browse the interface at [http://localhost:9292/](http://localhost:9292/)

+I use this interface with an Nokia E71.
+With the latest patches (proper highlighting, search function, volume control [24/04/2010]) it is very useful for simple and fast music playing.

 More:
 -----